rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 ### Removing a `clone` by Using an Iterator

-Back in listing 12-8, we had this code that took a slice of `String` values and created an instance of the `Config` struct by checking for the right number of arguments, indexing into the slice, and cloning the values so that the `Config` struct could own those values:
+Back in Listing 12-8, we had this code that took a slice of `String` values and created an instance of the `Config` struct by checking for the right number of arguments, indexing into the slice, and cloning the values so that the `Config` struct could own those values: